DaveT-Git/DaveT-Git/README.md

 - 📚 **Education**:
   - Master's in National Security and Strategic Studies
   - Master’s in Accounting
-  - Master’s in Data Science (In Progress) with a focus on AI Optimization and Machine Learning
+  - Master’s in Data Science with a focus on AI Optimization and Machine Learning
 - 💻 **Interests**: Building and optimizing AI models, exploring machine learning algorithms, and creating data-driven solutions.
 - 🌟 **Goal**: To bridge my military-honed strategic thinking with advanced data science to create impactful, innovative projects.